 San Diego LAFCO is responsible under State law to adopt a proposed budget by May 1st and a final budget by June 15th.
 A mandatory review by all local funding agencies is required between the two adoption periods.
-State law also specifies the proposed and final budgets shall - at a minimum - be equal to the budget adopted for the previous fiscal year unless LAFCO formally finds any reduced costs will nonetheless allow the membership to meet its prescribed regulatory and planning duties.
+State law also specifies the proposed and final budgets shall - at a minimum - be equal to the budget adopted for the previous fiscal year

 Administration

-County Operations Center

-9335 Hazard Way, Suite 200

-San Diego, California 92123

-T 858.614.7755 F 858.614.7766
+Keene Simonds, Executive Officer County Operations Center 9335 Hazard Way, Suite 200 San Diego, California 92123 T 858.614.7755 F 858.614.7766 www.sdlafco.org

-www.sdlafco.org

-Jim Desmond County of San Diego
+Jim Desmond County of San Diego Dianne Jacob